Zapper-fi/protocol/docs/api-intro/human-readable-transactions/account-timelines.md

 ```

 :::tip
 When `isSigner` is set to `true` it only returns transactions initiated from the specified address.
-When this is set to `false`, it returns every transactions that this address was a part of.
+When this is set to `false`, it returns every transaction that this address was a part of.
 :::

 #### Example Query